 Faith Ringgold’s Celebration of African American Women

 Ringgold started out as a painter and focused much of her art on telling the stories of the Civil Rights Movement and her experiences growing up in Harlem.
 On a trip to Europe in 1972, Ringgold experiences some Nepali artworks that used fabrics around the border.
-This inspired her to start making quilt painting, and those are the artworks where she has really made her mark.
+This inspired her to start making quilt paintings, and those are the artworks where she has really made her mark.

 Through her quilt paintings, Ringgold tells important stories and makes political statements.
 Her artwork is especially focused on African American women.
 In this artwork, The Sunflower Quilting Bee at Arles, Ringgold takes Van Gogh’s famous sunflowers (and Van Gogh himself) and introduces them to a team of women, working together to make a quilt.